-Use Audacity's Noise Gate To Improve Your Podcast's Audio Quality
+Use Audacity's Noise Gate To Improve the Audio Quality of your Podcast or Online Course

 If you want to create a great quality podcast, you need to have great audio.
 And to have great audio, you need to remove all the things that distract your listener, and make your audio sound less than professional; such as breaths and lip smacking.
 One of the easiest ways to do this is to use Audacity’s Noise Gate functionality.
 Come learn what it is and how to use it.

-This isn’t to say that I have the best quality audio in the world, but I have been learning about how to continually improve it on a regular basis, using the wonderful tool that is Audacity.
+This isn’t to say that I have the best quality audio in the world, but I have been learning about how to continually improve it on a regular basis, using the excellent, open source, Audacity.
 Now there are a whole range of aspects that create great quality, from high fidelity, to having the right noise level.

 Let’s be honest, we all need to breath, and not all of us are trained at reticular breathing.
 And while we may know to not eat any sugary food before sitting down (or standing) to record a podcast, we may not always follow that advice religiously.

-So if you’re like me, and aren’t a trained voice over expert, or a professional singer or radio announcer, I want to share with you what I’ve learned about removing these imperfections through using a noise gate.
+So if you’re like me, and aren’t a trained voice over expert or a professional singer or radio announcer, I want to share with you how to use Audacity’s Noise Gate plugin to minimise and remove these imperfections.

 Open the recording in Audacity (if you’ve already recorded it) or make a new recording.
 Then, on the far left-hand side of the recorded track (labeled “Audio Track” by default), click the down arrow.